sudosoph/docs/content/tutorials/_index.md

 {{% children %}}

 {{% notice tip %}}
-If you're new to the concept of a <a href="https://en.wikipedia.org/wiki/Reverse_proxy" title="Reverse Proxy" target="_blank">Reverse Proxy</a>, you might want to start with section.io as a Content Delivery Network solution.

-Section.io uses Varnish Cache to run a fast Content Delivery Network that will accelerate your static content like images, CSS and Javascript files.
+Section.io provides a large suite of tools that solve a lot of problems, but if you're new to the concept of a <a href="https://en.wikipedia.org/wiki/Reverse_proxy" title="Reverse Proxy" target="_blank">Reverse Proxy</a>, you might want to start with section.io as a Content Delivery Network solution.
+This will accelerate the delivery of your static content such as images, CSS and JavaScript files with Varnish, an extremely powerful HTTP caching software.

 {{% /notice %}}